 Goebel moved to Memphis and became a tennis professional at The Racquet Club of Memphis beginning in 1996.
 At The Racquet Club, Goebel has taught top national and southern-ranked juniors and has coached in a variety of area training centers, zonals and national team events.
 In 1999, Goebel was ranked No. 1 in the nation in the "Men's 25 and Over" age group.

-Goebel and his wife, Shelly, have two sons, Reed and Luke, and a daughter, Isabelle.
+Goebel and his wife, Shelly, have three sons and a daughter.